There are two different ways to install and use PySB:

 Download a Docker container with PySB and Jupyter Notebook.
 If you are familiar with Docker, PySB can be installed from the Docker Hub by typing docker pull pysb/pysb.
 Further details are below.

 Need Help?
 If you run into any problems with installation, please visit our chat room: https://gitter.im/pysb/pysb

 Option 1: Install PySB natively on your computer¶

 Our recommended approach is to use Anaconda, which is a distribution of Python containing most of the numeric and scientific software needed to get started.
 If you are a Mac or Linux user, have used Python before and are comfortable using

 pipto install software, you may want to skip this step and use your existing Python installation.

-Anaconda has a simple graphical installer which can be downloaded from https://www.continuum.io/downloads - select your operating system and download the Python 2.7 version.
+Anaconda has a simple graphical installer which can be downloaded from https://www.continuum.io/downloads - select your operating system and download the 64 bit version.
+Both Python 2.7 and 3.6 are supported.
 The default installer options are usually appropriate.

 The installation is very straightforward with